inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

    - Should include profile management, notification settings, and theme preferences
    - Requires integration with Supabase auth for user profile updates

-3. **Menu Analytics Enhancement**
+3. **Restaurant Statistics Dashboard**
-   - The analytics dashboard needs more interactive visualizations
+   - Complete the analytics dashboard with more interactive visualizations
-   - Export functionality for analytics data is required
+   - Add export functionality for analytics data
-   - Time-based filtering would improve the analysis capabilities
+   - Implement time-based filtering for better analysis capabilities

 ### Instructions for Next Developer
 1. **Setup**